 When you stain the edges of wood with a brush, sometimes the stain leaks to the underside of where you aren’t staining yet and leaves weird marks.
 Doing this method, I also chose not to go back and wipe them off.
 I simply let it all soak in before doing the other side the next day.

 - Construct the door based on your design.
 I used black cabinetry wood screws because I was going for the rustic barn door look.
 The hardware I got for hanging it on the wall (more on that tomorrow) was black.
 So, I didn’t want to have shiny silver screws all throughout the door.
 I wanted these to be prominent.

 Because pine is a softer wood, I tediously went through and measured and drilled small pilot holes where I was going to drive the screws.
 This took the longest of the whole construction process.
 But, it allowed me to avoid any cracking or splitting wood.

 When I screwed them in, I also didn’t drive all of them in all the way to the wood and instead left some of them a millimeter or so out, in order to give it a more rustic look.

 - Add any additional hardware to add to your rustic barn door look.
 The sliding mechanism for the wall used big black bolts to connect the sliders to the door at the top, so I bought four silver nuts and bolts and spray painted them glossy black and drilled them into the bottom of the door to match the top.
 I also added a black handle to pull the door open and closed.

-Tune back in tomorrow to see how I hung it and try to avoid some of the issues I had with that process.
+Here is my blog post on how to mount a barn door and try to avoid some of the issues I had with that process.